Metaprogramming

 -- Runtime call (normal)

-let z = add(2, 4) -- Will be left as-is during transpilation
+let z = add(2, 4)

 -- Compile-time call

-let z = @add(2, 4) -- Will be transformed into "let z = 6"
+-- Will be transformed into "let z = 6"

--- Define a compile-time value
+-- Compile-time value

-let @z = @add(2, 4) -- Will be completely stripped at runtime, `@z` occurrences will be replaced with `6`
+-- `@z` occurrences will be replaced with `6`

-1. Compile-time Function Execution: Pure functions with known inputs can be executed during compilation.
+- Compile-time Function Execution: Pure functions with known inputs can be executed during compilation.

 -- Define a function